newmast/Telerik_2015-2016/README.md

 # Telerik_2015-2016
 Telerik Academy Homework

-This is the repo for the Telerik Academy 2015/2016 C# One lectures' homework.
+This is the repo for the Telerik Academy 2015/2016 homework.